 Pre-cast concrete was selected to shorten construction time.
 This necessitated fast-tracking and phasing the structure's design in order for pre-cast fabrication to begin as soon as possible.

-When completed, the garage will house 1,150 stalls and provide a direct connection to the Airport shuttle system in order to expedite travel to the terminals.
-A plaza will feature public art and provide passengers with a pleasant gateway to the airport.
+The garage houses 1,150 stalls and provides a direct connection to the Airport shuttle system in order to expedite travel to the terminals.
 To minimize impact and redesign of the existing lot, the drive aisles were aligned to the existing ones on-grade.
-Additional entry and exit lanes will be added to improve traffic flow and prevent bottlenecks.
+Additional entry and exit lanes were added to improve traffic flow and prevent bottlenecks.
+Sustainable features include infrastructure for future EV charging stations, and structural capacity for future solar panels.

 - Owner: Mineta San Jose International Airport